zseferbekova/ShigellaProject/1Tree/Data/README.md

 then aligned using **Mafft** in the linsi mode.
 After that we concatenated the obtained alignments and constructed a phylogenetic using **RAxML** with the GTR+Gamma model and 100 bootstrap replicates.

+### Alignments_nt/
+Each `.fa.o` file represents a nucleotide alignment of the corresponding orthologous group obtained by using **Mafft** in the linsi mode.
+The dir also includes the cancatenated alignment.

+### Alignments_codons/
+Each `.fa` file represents a codon (nucleotide) alignment of the corresponding orthologous group obtained by using **MACSE**.
+All frameshifts were treated as recommended by the tool tutorial.
+The dir also includes the cancatenated alignment.

 ### total_stats.csv
 In this project we analysed 414 complete genomes including 35 _Shigella_ spp. genomes, 41 STEC genomes, 31 ExPEC genomes, 8 APEC genomes, 7 ETEC genomes, 3 EPEC and AIEC genomes each, 2 EAEC genomes, and 1 EIEC genome.
 This table gives more detail